Admyral-Security/admyral/README.md

 -   [ ] Customized workflow automation recommendations

 ### Integrations

+Available Integrations: VirusTotal, AlienVault, ThreatPost, YARAify

-Many integrations are coming such as VirusTotal, AlienVault, URLHaus, URLScan, Phish Report, GreyNoise, AbuseIPDB, Slack, Jira, MS Defender for Endpoint, SentinelOne, AWS Cloudtrail to name a few.
+Many more integrations are coming soon such as URLHaus, URLScan, Phish Report, GreyNoise, AbuseIPDB, Slack, Jira, MS Defender for Endpoint, SentinelOne, AWS Cloudtrail to name a few.
 What integrations are missing for you?
 Let us know on [Discord](https://discord.gg/GqbJZT9Hbf) or [chris@admyral.dev](mailto:chris@admyral.dev) about your use-case and we will build it within one week!